Open-Sn/opensn/doc/install_linux.md

 administrative privileges then have you system administrator assist you in these steps.

-### Step 1 - Installing GCC, GFortran and the basic environment
+### Step 1 - Installing GCC, GFortran and the Basic Environment

 GCC is used to build and install Chi-Tech.
 GFortran and Python is used during the installation of PETSc